Second Brazilian airline pledges cap on World Cup airfare

 Aviation regulator ANAC applauded Azul's decision last week, encouraging other airlines to follow suit.

-Gol Linhas Aereas (GOLL4.SA) and TAM, the local unit of Chile's Latam Airlines Group LAN.SN, came under fire last year when the government noticed ticket prices soaring during the World Cup.
+Gol Linhas Aereas and TAM, the local unit of Chile's Latam Airlines Group, came under fire last year when the government noticed ticket prices soaring during the World Cup.

 Some of that tension could ease starting on Wednesday, when ANAC is expected to authorize about 1,500 new domestic flights for the World Cup, expanding travel options between cities hosting games, which should provide some relief for prices.